vmware/container-service-extension/docs/CSE_CONFIG.md

 ### `template_rules` Section
 (Added in CSE 2.5.0)\
-Rules can be created to override come of the default attributes of templates defined by the remote template repository.
+Rules can be created to override some of the default attributes of templates defined by the remote template repository.

 This section can contain zero or more such rules, each rule should match